 I am Sudha Achar

 I straddle the worlds of arts and science.
-My art reflects who I am as an amalgamation of multiple cultures, a product of my close personal relationships.
+My art reflects who I am as an amalgamation of multiple cultures, and as a product of my close personal relationships.
 It also reflects a life humbled and enriched by the trust of my patients, their life stories, and the joy of treating them to health as their physician.

+I enjoy the challenge and the process which will express who I am.
 I find making art is a dynamic process: from one moment to the next, one context to the next, one milieu to another, one medium to another.
-Shifting, changing, making the new, and developing a personal language with a sense of grace.
+It is shifting, changing, making the new, and developing a personal language with a sense of grace.
 I like the end result to be multifaceted and encompass more than one way to reason.

 I like to create work where illusions are unstable and invite repeated explorations by the viewer.
 Initially, the works provoke emotion, rhythms, color harmonies and a belief in a discovered image.
 Look away and look again; there will be entirely new and just as ambiguous structures and feelings.
 Additionally, the viewer will recreate my work by adapting it to personal frames of reference.
 The capacity of the work to co-opt existing expectations and be co-opted in return is also the success of the work.